 This core value of maintaining small relational groups within CSCPF is the responsibility of the Practitioner Community.
 A Practitioner Community may vary in size.
 The recommended minimum size of a Practitioner Community is four individuals.
 Practitioner Communities which have more than 10 members are recommended to form multiple, smaller "Support Communities" of 4 to 10 members to foster the depth of relational interaction and provide adequate time for each member to present clinical cases and receive support, feedback and accountability.
 Thus a Practitioner Community could be constituted of one small group of 4-10 individuals or it could be a larger group of up to 40 individuals comprised of multiple small groups.

-All matters of certification readiness, certification review and annual re-certification are conducted within Practitioner Communities according to the Certification Standards of CSCPF.
+All matters of certification readiness, certification review and re-certification are conducted within Practitioner Communities according to the Certification Standards of CSCPF.
 Practitioner Communities are responsible to ensure each certified member remains in good standing according the Standards of CSCPF.